What is the future of work?

 - Sensors and wearables that can monitor movement, postures, and actions to help determine when employees may be struggling with frustration or negative emotions – and to ensure that support comes as quickly as possible

-- Customised health and fitness plans that consider employees’ preferences, personalities, and fitness levels to help develop programs and routines that are as enjoyable as they are healthy
+- Customised health and fitness plans that consider employees’ preferences, personalities, and fitness levels to help develop programmes and routines that are as enjoyable as they are healthy

 - Blockchain security solutions to ensure that employees’ confidential personal wellness and medical information remains private and protected

-The arrival of the COVID-19 pandemic made the world sharply aware of how important it is to be able to successfully adapt to the unexpected.
-To embrace resilience, companies need to have employees who are strong and skilled – who feel valued and supported.
+In order to attract and retain a highly engaged and productive workforce, companies need to have employees who are strong and skilled – who feel valued and supported.
 And who are empowered with technologies and solutions that help them work with efficiency and confidence.
 The future of work is arriving fast for many companies that are using innovative ideas and solutions to transform their workplaces, workforces, and the nature of work itself.

 SAP Insights Newsletter